sl-solution/InMemoryDatasets.jl/README.md

 # Acknowledgement

-We like to acknowledge the contributors to `Julia`'s data ecosystem, especially, [`DataFrames.jl`](https://github.com/JuliaData/DataFrames.jl), since, the existence of their works gave the development of `InMemoryDatasets.jl` a head start.
+We like to acknowledge the contributors to `Julia`'s data ecosystem, especially [`DataFrames.jl`](https://github.com/JuliaData/DataFrames.jl), since the existence of their works gave the development of `InMemoryDatasets.jl` a head start.